LightAndLight/property-based-testing-talk/slides/what-why.md

 `length(listOf(n, item)) = n`

 <div class="notes">
-This property seems pretty obvious.

-So a "property" in this talk will basically mean...
+Makes sense right?
 </div>

 ##

+These are all behaviours that we take for granted

+##

+Made explicit using mathematical notation

+##

 Mathematical descriptions of a system's behaviour

 <div class="notes">
-Some of you might... flinch? at the thought of approaching software dev from a more mathematical perspective...
+Some are a bit averse at the thought of approaching software dev from a more mathematical perspective...
 </div>